IRS Form 8911 Instructions

 For partnerships and S-corporations, stop here and report this amount on Schedule K. All other taxpayers should report this amount on IRS Form 3800, General Business Tax Credits, Part III, Line 1s.

-Part III: Credit for Personal Use Part of refueling property
+Part II: Credit for Personal Use Part of refueling property

 In Part III, we’ll calculate the personal credit for qualified fueling equipment placed into service during the tax year.

-Enter the amount of qualified residential fueling equipment costs for equipment placed into service during the year.
-To do this, simply subtract Line 2 from Line 1.
+Enter the amount of qualified residential fueling equipment costs for equipment placed into service during the year, from Part III of Schedule A.

 If the result is zero or less, stop here.
 Do not file this form unless claiming a tax credit under Part II.